 Issue 4 opens with Julie and Donald out on a date, unaware that Peyton is observing them from afar.
 Despite the fact that his former girlfriend is out being happy again, a former longing for her begins to stir within him.
 He initially considers making another synthetic mask in order to be near her again, but he restrains himself before taking his leave.
 We then shift over to the next day over at Allard Park with Claude out walking with Dr. Hermione West.
-She says that there’s several “fascinating possibilities” that she would like research and explore.
-However, she has a smothering amount of hospital due to the abundance of patients.
-While he sympathizes with her plight, he exclaims about his daunting position where he’s now in the charge of the Metropolitan Club, yet he’s lose it if he doesn’t self-consolidate soon and sway the city’s mob bosses to his side.
+She says that there’s several “fascinating possibilities” that she would like to research and explore.
+However, she has a smothering amount of hospital work due to the abundance of patients.
+While he sympathizes with her plight, he exclaims about his daunting position where he’s now in charge of the Metropolitan Club, yet he’ll lose it if he doesn’t self-consolidate soon and sway the city’s mob bosses to his side.
 Not to mention, Darkman is a potential threat to his title.
 As such, she proceeds to inform him about their “mutual friend”, who was in a helicopter crash, has burns covering 90% of his body and has severe internal damage as well.
 When he asks if cloning is a possible option, she says that while it’s capable, it also comes with its own setback.
 Particularly, it would need to be mentally detailed.
 Not to mention, attempting a brain transplant is far too risky and would kill the new body.
 Suddenly, a RC car crosses their path and gives Dr. West a breakthrough idea that would help out, in terms of microprocessor technology, as Bellasarious promises to properly finance her experiment and present her with her own lab.

 Meanwhile, Darkman is discreetly taking reference pictures of Dr. Coe’s face, even going as far as to wiretap his phone line in order to record his voice and practice with, despite knowing that all of this is morally wrong.
 Over at the hospital, Donald learns the bad news as the medical center’s board of directors has just ruled that they’re denying any patient who’s not able to pay for their treatment.
 Officer Kelso is also there as he agrees with him, despite the fact that his fellow cops have to enforce this new ruling in order to force the homeless out of their Riverbank Shantytown.
 Just as Dr. Coe says that he’s going to bring this up at the next staff meeting in order to see what his fellow doctors think about it, he’s suddenly approached by Julie.
 As he proceeds to kiss her, Darkman takes one last profile picture of him before heading out.

 Over in her lab, Dr. West and her assistant Shelley are overlooking the creation of a clone body.
 Shelley attempts to ask for a pay raise, due to the shady nature of this experiment.
-However, Hermione threatens to inform the American Medical Association about him practicing with a proper license in order to keep him in line.
+However, Hermione threatens to inform the American Medical Association about him practicing without a proper license in order to keep him in line.
 Back at the rundown church, Peyton begins to perfect his voice and sound like Donald, just as his new synthetic face is created.
 Despite initially thinking better of it and destroying it, he just recreates the false face and decides to go through with it.

 We then shift ahead to several weeks later as Claude checks up on Dr. West’s work.
 Despite the fact that she’s not quite done, she reveals the clone body to him and says that she’s included “a few improvements”.
 Impressed with what she’s done thus far, Bellasarious leaves her to her work.
-Meanwhile, Julie is out on a dinner date, unaware that Peyton has disguised himself as Donald, though she does notices that he’s barely talking to her.
-As she begins to share certain details about herself, Westlake-as-Coe thinks to himself how he already know so much after her, even remembering when they were kids and received a kiss after bandaging her finger following a splinter incident.
+Meanwhile, Julie is out on a dinner date, unaware that Peyton has disguised himself as Donald, though she does notice that he’s barely talking to her.
+As she begins to share certain details about herself, Westlake-as-Coe thinks to himself how he already knows so much about her, even remembering when they were kids and received a kiss after bandaging her finger following a splinter incident.
 As Hastings asks about his suddenly silent nature, Peyton-as-Donald says that he’s fine and only had a long day of surgery.

 We then shift to the next day as Julie comes across the actual Dr. Coe.
 Just before he gets asked about things that he didn’t hear about due to not actually being at the date, they suddenly hear an argument as a nurse named Robinson who confronts Hermione on the whereabouts of their comatose burn patient, to which Dr. West simply states that he “checked out” and then chastises her for not keeping up proper records.
 With this incident serving as a proper distraction, Julie decides to head back to her office in order to deal with her paperwork.
 Over at the West Research building, Hermione and Shelley are about to continue their work on the clone body.
 However, that further work involves Dr. West taking an ax and proceeding with the operation in bloody fashion.